Bejil/MB_TextField/README.md

 	//User begin writing (textField just got focus)
 }
 ```
+### Delayed changeHandler
+In some cases we want to delay the changeHandler in order to prevent too frequent calls on API.
+For that you can change `textField.changeDelay` (default = 0.0)

 ## Types

 `MB_TextField` support multiple types with differents options and text validation: